 Refinancing to a short-term mortgage will help the homeowner build equity quickly.
 With a 15-year home loan, interest rates are lower and more of each payment goes to principal rather than interest.

 This generates more equity each month than you would with a 30-year home loan.
 However, it is important to remember that such a loan carries higher monthly payments and homeowners should budget accordingly.

 Home improvement and remodeling projects can also increase equity.
 Many popular upgrades offer a return of approximately 65 cents for every dollar spent.
 Smaller jobs like garage door installation increase equity quickly when paid for in cash.

 Unless you’re renovating with sales plans, it’s crucial to consider how much the upgrade will improve your daily home experience.
-Consult a real estate agent or renovation expert to determine which upgrades will offer the highest returns.
+Consult a real estate agent in Dayton Ohio or renovation expert to determine which upgrades will offer the highest returns.

 Wait for the housing market to improve

 If you’re not in a rush to build up your home equity, it’s best to be patient.
 Today’s housing market is in a state of transition, and your home’s value may increase as the market improves.
 Similarly, if the market falls, the value of your home may decline and you will lose equity.
 While it is impossible to control or predict the market, it is important to keep that in mind.
 Use an online tool or consult an appraiser for a home value estimate at any time.